revilowaldow/BITC/Locations/Kathkach/The Cooking Association/The Bloodmarble Butchery.md

     An ancient tiled annex where cursed meats or magically tainted remains are carefully dissected.
 Access is tightly controlled.
 A single wrong cut could release lingering enchantments or plagues.
 - **Render Pit**
     A sealed sub-chamber where offal, bones, and scraps are rendered down for stock, glue, oils—or more esoteric purposes.
 Alchemists often collaborate here under risky conditions.
+- **Secret Passage**
+	Rumours claim a tunnel beneath the Render Pit leads to a forgotten, pre-guild slaughterhouse—and possibly ancient forbidden recipes.